 Each has a cost.
 If the selection process is effective, the cost will be minimal.
 If poor choices are made, costs will rise (also check oil well drilling well cost per foot).
 Therefore, drilling bit selection is primarily an economic issue, yet, as we shall see, it has little to do with bit price.

 This is the sequence to be followed in bit selection:

 - Define the Objective.(First, we must understand what we want the bit to do, so we define the objective of the application.)

 - Gather Data. (we seek out similar applications and gather relevant data.)

-- Decide on Basis of Probable Cost/Foot.
+- Decide based on Probable Cost/Foot.

 Defining the Objective

-We ask ‘What do we want the bit to do?’, so we can evaluate bit performances in similar applications.
+We ask, ‘What do we want the bit to do?’, so we can evaluate bit performances in similar applications.
 The questions we ask here relate directly to the data we have gathered from offset wells.
 There are four major areas of interest:

-- Other (Mud, reaming, drill out etc.)
+- Other (Mud, reaming, drill out, etc.)